WesUnwin/three-game-engine/docs/getting_started.md

 ## The Scene Editor (Recommended)
 See the documentation on running the [scene editor](https://wesunwin.github.io/three-game-engine/#/docs/scene_editor).
-You can run the scene editor locally, or use the <a href="https://wesunwin.github.io/three-game-engine/#/editor">Online Scene Editor</a>:
+You can run the scene editor locally, or use the [online scene editor](https://wesunwin.github.io/three-game-engine/#/editor).

+![Scene Editor](https://raw.githubusercontent.com/WesUnwin/three-game-engine/main/docs/images/scene_editor.png)

+Once you've created a new project, you can use any source code management software you choose.
 Its recommended to the use git or git with large file storage (if needed) to version control and backup your project.

-![Scene Editor](https://raw.githubusercontent.com/WesUnwin/three-game-engine/main/docs/images/scene_editor.png)

 ## Manually Creating a New Project (Without the Scene Editor)
 Alternatively can choose not to use the scene editor, and manually set up a web app and directly use the three-game-engine npm package.